 Replacing a bathroom fan is inevitable if you live in an older home.
 They say nothing is certain but death and taxes, but I’d like to add a third: repairs!
 Last week alone, three things broke down on us that had to be repaired.
 When you’re a do-it-your-selfer and a blogger, you have to look on the bright side of things and call that a good week: repairs alone can give you a ton of things to write about!

-This week, I’m sharing a DIY on how to replace a bathroom fan.
-As (bad) luck would have it, ours stopped working just before the hottest and most humid blast of weather hit us.
+As (bad) luck would have it, our bathroom fan stopped working just before the hottest and most humid blast of weather hit us.
 Poor hubs had to go up into the attic to replace the fan and was just drenched when he was done.
 Ironically, that was the same morning that our air conditioner broke down, so by the afternoon our house was as hot as the attic!
 Oh well, I guess our pain is your gain.

 I wasn’t sorry to see the old fan go.
 It was so loud and clunky, I could hear barely hear hubs singing rubber ducky outside the door 🙂

 Personally, I would never want to attempt such a dirty, grimy job myself, but hubs is a perfectionist and he likes things done right.
 For instance, he planned to seal and insulate all the duct work.
 When you hire a contractor, they’re in and out so fast that it leaves you wondering if they sealed it up as thoroughly – if at all!
 Sometimes contractors take shortcuts and don’t even bother to connect the bathroom fan to the roof vent.
 This is a HUGE problem as mold will grow unless the fan is vented properly through the roof.

 How to Replace a Bathroom Fan